Applications of reduced and coreduced modules II: Radicality of the functor $\text{Hom}_R(R/I, -)$: Introduction

+\paragraph{\bf The conceptual contribution.} The main conceptual contribution of the paper is that the failure of Jans' correspondence for non-idempotent ideals is exactly the failure of $Hom_R(R/I, -)$ to be a radical on $R$-Mod.
+Restricting to suitable categories of $I$-reduced modules restores radicality and yields generalised torsion-theoretic correspondences.

-\begin{paragraph}\noi Interpreting the module theoretic results above in the setting of rings, leads to a radical class (the analogue of a torsion class for modules).
-We show that, if $I$ is an idempotent ideal of a ring $R$, then the collection of all rings $S$ such that $S$ is an $R$-module and $IS=0$ forms a radical class which we denote by $\Psi_I$, see Theorem \ref{rclass}.
+\paragraph{\bf Some consequences: a radical class and applications to spectral sequences} Interpreting the module-theoretic results above in the setting of rings leads to a radical class (the analogue of a torsion class for modules).
+Let $R$ be a fixed commutative ring and $I$ an ideal of $R$.
+We consider the category $\mathcal{C}_R$ whose objects are rings equipped with a compatible $R$-module structure and whose morphisms are ring homomorphisms preserving the $R$-module structure.
+We show in Theorem \ref{rclass} that for an idempotent ideal $I$ of a ring $R$, the class of rings $\Psi_I:=\{S\in \mathcal{C}_R~:~ IS=0\}$ is a radical class.
 Furthermore, for any idempotent ideal $I$ of $R$, $\text{Hom}_R(R/I,R)\cong \Psi_I(R)=\Gamma_I(R)$, see Corollary \ref{crad}.
-Lastly, we utilise properties of $I$-reduced and $I$-coreduced modules to compute the Grothendieck spectral sequences associated with the $I$-torsion functor $\Gamma_I$ and the $I$-adic completion functor $\Lambda_I$. \end{paragraph}

-\begin{paragraph}\noi Note that other applications of reduced and coreduced modules already appear in \cite{Kimuli} and \cite{David}.
+Lastly, we utilise properties of $I$-reduced and $I$-coreduced modules to compute the Grothendieck spectral sequences associated with the $I$-torsion functor $\Gamma_I$ and the $I$-adic completion functor $\Lambda_I$.
+Note that other applications of reduced and coreduced modules have already appeared in \cite{Kimuli} and \cite{David}.
 In \cite{Kimuli}, reduced modules were used to characterise regular modules.
 In \cite{David}, we demonstrated that $I$-reduced and $I$-coreduced modules provide a setting for which the Greenlees-May Duality and the Matlis-Greenlees-May Equivalence hold in the category of $R$-modules.
+Extension of the same to the category of chain complexes of $R$-modules and to the derived category of $R$-Mod was done in \cite{Amanuel}.